-Ideally to carry out a damp survey you need a qualified damp proofing specialist.
+Ideally to carry out a damp survey you need qualified damp proofing specialists.

 A damp surveyor will be able to give a very good indication of what type of damp problem is causing the issues at the property and the necessary measures that need to be put in place to treat the problem.